caseymcj/raspberrypi_node_camera_web_streamer/README.md

 1) Download the repo

-2) Restore dependencies by running <code>npm -install</code> from within the folder of the repo
+2) Restore dependencies by running <code>npm install</code> from within the folder of the repository

 3) Start the server by running <code>node index.js</code>